garranhado/SwiftUIvsMVVM/README.md

 - Avoid sacrificing software design for testability
 - Consider mocking only as a last resort

 Be careful, in an effort to make code more testable, we can very often find ourselves introducing a ton of new protocols and other kinds of abstractions, and end up making our code significantly more complicated.
-Don't go Clean / SOLID anti-patterns, be an OOP / POP engineer.

-In the agile world use Feature Driven Development (FDD) and avoid as you can Test Driven Development (TDD) / Extreme Programming (XP).
+Follow KISS (Keep It Simple Stupid) principles.

 **There's an object for that!**

-1. Identify Objects
+1. Identify Objects (structs / classes)
 2. Identify Tasks
 3. Identify Dependencies

 - Don’t fight the system
 - Don’t literally start with a protocol
+- Start with concrete types, generalize when needed
 - Avoid unnecessary internal & external dependencies
 - Avoid too many layers of abstraction or complexity
 - Use nested type for supporting or to hide complexity
+- Define constants only where they are necessary (e.g. PI, notification names)
+- Prioritize code simplicity, readability and independence

 ## Slides